Franz Xaver Reithmayr

 Franz Xaver Reithmayr (16 March 1809 – 26 January 1872) was a German Catholic theologian who specialized in New Testament exegesis.
 He was born in Illkofen, located near Regensburg.

+Biography

-He studied theology in Regensburg and at the University of Munich.
-In 1832 he received his ordination, and for a period of time taught classes at the Latin School in Regensburg.
-Afterwards, he returned to Munich and continued his studies under theologian Johann Adam Möhler (1796-1838), who was a profound influence to Reithmayr's career.
+Born 16 March 1809, he studied theology in Regensburg and at the University of Munich.
+In 1832, he received his ordination, and for a period of time taught classes at the Latin School in Regensburg.
+Afterwards, he returned to Munich and continued his studies under theologian Johann Adam Möhler, who was a profound influence to Reithmayr's career.
 After Möhler's death in 1838, he edited and published his mentor's "Patrologie oder christliche Literärgeschichte" (Patrology or Christian literary history).

-In 1836 he earned his doctorate in theology, and in 1841 was appointed a full professor of New Testament exegesis at the Catholic Theological Faculty of the University of Munich, a position he maintained until his death.
-In 1869 he became an editor of the "Bibliothek der Kirchenväter" (Library of the Church Fathers).
-The following are some of his better literary efforts:
+In 1836, he earned his doctorate in theology, and in 1841, was appointed a full professor of New Testament exegesis at the Catholic Theological Faculty of the University of Munich, a position he maintained until his death.
+In 1869, he became an editor of the "Bibliothek der Kirchenväter" (Library of the Church Fathers).